 Underneath my fabric bolts in the other bookshelf things are a bit more tidy.
 In the chevron bins I keep my knit scraps (1 bin for solids and 1 for prints), extra serger thread and my flannel scraps.
 The next shelf down has my ribbon spools, paint, and black and white thread (when it’s on sale I buy BIG).
-The bottom shelf is Anne’s sewing supplies and my camera bag
+The bottom shelf is Anne’s sewing supplies for her fabric organization and my camera bag

 On this shelf is also one my favorite little organizers ever!
 I collect bias tape, ric rac, piping, etc. whenever I find it at the thrift store so that I always have some on-hand.
 To keep it all tidy I store it up-right in a box our Christmas Cards came in.
 It’s so much easier to see what I have and it keeps it from all unwinding

 The little drawers aren’t great for fabric organization but are amazing for storing smaller items.
 I keep a lot of my scrapbooking items in here (stamps, card blanks, etc.) along with my sewing notions.
 I have a drawer for zippers, 1 for elastic, 1 for snaps and velcro, etc. Will pulls out the elastic all the time so I gave up on winding it but at least I can find it when I need it 🙂